ethanabrooks/dollar-lambda/readme.md

     Ran base_function with arguments: {'x': 1}

+As with `main` in the previous example, you would ordinarily provide `tree` no arguments and it would get them from the command line.

 There are many other ways to use `CommandTree`, including some that make use of the `base_function`.
 To learn more, we recommend the [`CommandTree` tutorial](#commandtree-tutorial).